 So with the branding finished and sales coming through, was it just a case of increasing the number of products?

 On top of that we added another 2,000 quick-and-dirty SKUs onto Amazon.
-We were in the process of taking the catalogue data for nearly 4,000 items and making it a lot better, creating our own listings for eBay and Amazon, but that takes a lot of time.
-So we decided to list all the other items in the catalogue via their EAN numbers.
+We were in the process of taking the catalog data for nearly 4,000 items and making it a lot better, creating our own listings for eBay and Amazon, but that takes a lot of time.
+So we decided to list all the other items in the catalog via their EAN numbers.

-So the account ended up having half of its products with really good optimised data and half using pre-existing catalogue data.
+So the account ended up having half of its products with really good optimized data and half using pre-existing catalog data.
 It wasn’t long before Christmas and we didn’t want to miss out, even if the data wasn’t great.
 We needed to do a certain amount of volume to make it all worth doing, and it gave us a boost.

 Because it was just before Christmas, and we were still building up a new eBay account, we decided to run all the items through the UK Sports Warehouse eBay account as well.
 We were kind of competing with ourselves, but the UKSW account was a top-rated seller with all the bells and whistles that provides.

 In an ideal world all the data would have been perfect, and everything run just through the SportsBubble account.
 But it was taking a lot of time to train the team up, and we wanted a quicker return to help fund the project.
 It really did pay off.

 How did you keep inventory levels accurate across the different channels?
 How did you handle reordering for so many product lines?

 The wholesaler actually has a live stock feed.
 We needed to run that through ChannelAdvisor so we could update the stock, and reconcile inventory on site with what had already been ordered, and what was available for us to buy.
 We kept a low level of stock on site so we could do one-day dispatch, and then kept back-filling it.
 The live feed kept us out of the water.